 To speak of Provence is to talk about beautiful villages, art, and gastronomy.
 However, Provence is also a history, infrastructure, and metropolis.

-That is why we want you to know the most important cities of Provence, as well as its main tourist attractions and things to do in them.
+That is why we want you to know the important major cities of Provence, as well as its main tourist attractions and things to do in them.

 Marseille, with 859,543 inhabitants plus 1,605,000 in the urban area, is the second-most populous city in France after the Parisian capital.